7: A Salowe Vision

 “It’s supposed to be a metaphor!
 You’d actually do it!”

 J laughed.
-Uzi groaned her frustration, and lifted the worker drone’s head to her lips just to shut her up.
+Uzi groaned her frustration, and lifted the worker drone’s head to her lips just to shut the captain up.
 Eyes animated closed, then her other hand came up to hold onto it.

 They hadn’t kissed, but J remembered the closeness, closer than any drone had ever been.
 She extrapolated the hypothetical of being even closer.